 A sentient Artificial Intelligence(AI) – or Artificial Artificial Intelligence(AAI) – could potentially replicate the human brain process by which behaviors learn from experience as well as create new behaviors, which is known as generalization and abstraction (the idea and definition of which will be discussed more in the future).

-We can use neural networks to simulate the information processing and decision making processes that are part of us.
+We can use neural networks to simulate the information processing and decision-making processes that are part of us.
 We may even be able to apply this model to understand the causes and explanations for consciousness.

 Brain, Subconscious brain, and simulation

-In such, the brain itself, being a neural network(at least for this article), has the ability to learn and adapt to stimuli.
-If a computer program is able to mimic the essence of our own neural network, which every neuron (or artificial neuron) connects with other neurons through synapses that allow for varying strengths of signals to be sent between them, then it would be reasonable to assume that such an algorithm could produce similar learning results as our own minds.
+As such, the brain itself, being a neural network(at least for this article), has the ability to learn and adapt to stimuli.
+If a computer program is able to mimic the essence of our own neural network, in which every neuron (or artificial neuron) connects with other neurons through synapses that allow for varying strengths of signals to be sent between them, then it would be reasonable to assume that such an algorithm could produce similar learning results as our own minds.